 The Learning Links Prep 4 Preschool Playgroup program at Oatley provides this opportunity.

 About the program

-This is a new funded program conducted on Tuesdays and Wednesdays from 8.30am – 12.30 pm and will support young children with disabilities and additional needs to learn and develop in a social play-based setting.
+This is a new funded program conducted on Tuesdays and Wednesdays from 8.30am – 12.30 pm and will support young children with diverse abilities to learn and develop in a play-based setting.

-Prep 4 Preschool Playgroup program aims is to provide a relaxed, safe and engaging environment where play activities promote children’s learning and prepare them for transitioning to an early learning centre or preschool.
+The Prep 4 Preschool Playgroup program aims to provide a relaxed, safe and engaging environment where play activities promote children’s learning and prepares them for transitioning to an early learning centre or preschool.

 The playgroup will provide families with information and referrals to other relevant services and early learning centres in their local community.

 In addition, the successful applicant would be required to work in our community Preschool on Thursdays during 2019 from 8.30-11.30am.

 About Learning Links

 Learning Links is a not-for-profit charity with a 40-year history helping families and children with learning difficulties and disabilities.

 You will receive first class professional development in a supportive team environment with staff who are highly engaged to help children and young people who have difficulties learning realise their potential.
 This was confirmed in our latest staff survey, where 85% of respondents evaluated our organisation’s progress and success in delivering outcomes positively and 80% expressed being emotionally engaged in a positive way with their work and the organisation.